-The Global Macro Roadmap concept was presented first to the EU Informal Council of Ministers (Environment and Transport) in Amsterdam in April 2016.
-Further presentations were made at the International Transport Forum 2016 and a range of other meetings.
+The Global Macro-Roadmap concept was presented first to the EU Informal Council of Ministers (Environment and Transport) in Amsterdam in April 2016.
+Further presentations were made at the Climate Action Summit (Washington, May), the International Transport Forum (Leipzig, May), at the Transport, Health, Environment PEP summit (Vienna, July) and a range of other meetings with various sectoral organizations.
 In October 2016, the Executive Council of the World Business Council for Sustainable Development (WBCSD) expressed its support for the concept and its will to foster business leadership in the transport transformation.

-Please download full-text of the discussion paper in English and French:
+Please full-text of the document in English and French:

-An earlier French language version (November 2016) of the document Transports Décarbonés : Une Dynamique De Transformation is available here.
+- French language version of the document Macro-Feuille De Route Mondiale Pour Un Transport Décarboné Et Résilient : Une Dynamique De Transformation is available here.

 Regional Adaptations of the Global Macro Roadmap